Mystery of British backpacker deepens after human remains found

 Last year, as police issued a fresh appeal for information, the South Australian government said it would consider offering a reward to anyone who helped find the body.

-Mr Falconio’s 75-year-old mother, Joan, appealed to the authorities to help, saying: “We want to bring Peter home where he belongs near his family.
+Mr Falconio’s Joan, 75, appealed to the authorities to help, saying: “We want to bring Peter home where he belongs near his family.
 Our pain is always with us.

-"Peter has a beautiful niece and two lovely nephews who he never got to see or know.

 Join our commenting forum